ebuchman/blog/content/posts/ethical-investing.md

 securities in registered accounts.
 Of course, this is all still debt-based financing, but it's a start.

-Notably, cooperatives offer a kind of loop hole in the securities regulations - they are regulated quite differently, and by a different government department.
+Notably (though I am not a lawyer!), cooperatives appear to offer a kind of loophole in the securities regulations in that you don't need to be an accredited investor to invest.
+Cooperatives are regulated somewhat differently from corporations, and by a different government department.
 I suspect there's a lot of socially valuable regulatory arbitrage to be explored here.
-That said, cooperatives are a less common legal form, so there is less understanding of how they work among professionals, and their administration appears to be much less modernized (for instance, you can setup a company completely online in Ontario but a cooperatie requires you to mail physically signed documents).
-My [own company][Informal] is set up to simualte a cooperative - see our [blog post on cooperative ownership][informal-owners] for more background research.
+That said, cooperatives are a less common legal form, so there is less understanding of how they work among professionals, and their administration appears to be much less modernized (for instance, you can set up a company completely online in Ontario but a cooperative requires you to mail physically signed documents).
+This all translates into more risk for cooperative entrepreneurs.
+But that's starting to change, as cooperatives become increasingly popular.
+My [own company][Informal], though not legally an Ontario Cooperative, is set up to simulate one
+- see our [blog post on cooperative ownership][informal-owners] for more background research.

+## Cryptocurrencies

+I would be remiss if I wrote a whole post about socially responsible investing and didn't mention cryptocurrencies.
+There are of course numerous issues with cryptocurrencies, and many of them are, for lack of a better term, outright scams (including some of the largest ones!).
+But cryptocurrencies offer a kind of community based counterpoint to modern finance and public securities that has no other parallel.
+As open, permissionless, transparent, decentralized systems (at least those that actually are), they enable a kind of participation that is otherwise largely absent from the world of investing.
+Each cryptocurrency represents a different community and set of values, and invites community members, whoever they are or wherever they may be, to participate in building and growing the network.
+But as always, and perhaps more than anywhere else, it's important to do your own research.

 ## Conclusion

 In the end, this a pretty complex problem.
-And folks like [Anand Giridharadas][anada] levy amazing critiques at the very notion that socially responsible or impact investing is even possible in the context of our global financial system.
+And it may even be in vain - see, for instance, [Anand Giridharadas][anand] critique at the very notion that socially responsible or impact investing is even possible in the context of our global financial system.
 What we need, obviously, is to reform our political-economic institutions.
 Hence my overwhelming preference for smaller and more local investments, though the securities regulators make this prohibitive for most.
-In general, I'd say the best you can do is follow some heuristics: small is better, US and China are worse, find fund managers you trust, seek out more rigorous certifications like B Corps, and most of all, look for the unique alternative local opportunites that might be available within your community.
+In general, I'd say the best you can do is follow some heuristics: small is better, US and China are worse, find fund managers you trust, seek out more rigorous certifications like B Corps, and most of all, look for the unique alternative local opportunities that might be available within your community.
+Or just go [all in on crypto][tweet-crypto-thesis] :) .

 [WealthSimple portfolio]: https://www.wealthsimple.com/en-ca/feature/socially-responsible-investing
 [WealthSimple ETF]: https://help.wealthsimple.com/hc/en-ca/articles/360058455853